okwoli200/Sales-Analysis/README.md

 Next, I wrote optimized SQL queries to extract the data from the OLTP, transform and then loaded the data into the staging environment.
 I then created another pipeline to load and truncate the data from the staging into the Data Warehouse.
 To account for any data loss during the ETL process, we included a data pre-count, destination count, current count, Type 1 count, type 2 count, and a post count to help track the data movement.

-Figure 4: Star Schema showing the fact and the associated dimension tables.
+Figure 4: Star Schema showing the fact and some of the associated dimension tables.
 ![image](https://user-images.githubusercontent.com/99350558/234393970-71de0994-e926-4e5a-aa08-223061cdcf27.png)